 Are you a member of a book group?
-Check our Book Group Corner for copies of books that have been popular with local book groups.
+Check our Recommended Reads for copies of books that have been popular with local book groups.
 If you have a title you’d like us to consider for the Corner, let us know!
 Looking for other suggestions?
 Try Novelist for ideas about what to read next.

 Book Groups at C.H.
 Booth Library